 For more than 10 consecutive years, U.S. News & World Report has named Jacksonville University one of “America’s Best Colleges” in the South.
 A premier private institution founded in 1934, JU offers more than 70 majors and programs, including degrees in Business, Engineering, Marine Science, and Mathematics, as well as in more specialized fields like Aviation, Speech Pathology, Film and Animation, and Sports Management.

-We encourage you to join our vibrant international community of current JU students attending from countries such as Brazil, Canada, China, Colombia, Germany, Jamaica, Japan, South Korea, Zambia, and many more from all over the world.
+We encourage you to join our vibrant international community of current JU students attending from countries such as Canada, China, Columbia, Brazil, Jamaica, Japan, South Korea, Zambia, Germany, and many more from all over the world.

 Number of Faculty: 183 full-time faculty members

 Colleges, programs, and degrees: Brooks Rehabilitation College of Healthcare Sciences, Davis College of Business, College of Arts and Sciences, College of Fine Arts; Jacksonville offers more than 70 majors and programs, and 23 master’s and doctoral programs.

 • Business Analytics

 • International Business